IwenGendrot/Scheduler/README.md

 # Scheduler
-A simple DDD C# API to schedule appointements between clients and patients
+A simple DDD C# API to schedule appointements between clinic and its clients.